dvmuhammad/dvmuhammad/README.md

 👨‍💻 I enjoy contributing to **Open Source Projects**.I am really enthusiastic about learning new technology

-⚽️ Outside the world of tech too, I love pushing myself to develop new skills ranging from football, voleybol, box, touch typing to some whacky ones like writing with my left hand.
+⚽️ Outside the world of tech too, I love pushing myself to develop new skills ranging from football, voleybol, touch typing to some whacky ones like writing with my left hand.

 ## 🛠️ Skills